georgevetticaden/hdp/reference-apps/iot-trucking-app/README.md

 	* This will build set of hdp app utilities required for the iot-trucking app
 3. cd workspace/hdp/reference-apps/iot-trucking-app/trucking-web-portal
 4. sudo bower --allow-root update
+5. Edit properites file for the app:
-5. cd /mnt/workspace/hdp/reference-apps/iot-trucking-app/trucking-web-portal/src/main/resources/config/dev/registry
+	* cd /mnt/workspace/hdp/reference-apps/iot-trucking-app/trucking-web-portal/src/main/resources/config/dev/registry
-6. Open file called ref-app-hdp-service-config.properties and configure the following properties:
+	* Open file called ref-app-hdp-service-config.properties and configure the following properties:
 		* trucking.activemq.host --> set this to the host where you installed and running activemq
 		* trucking.storm.topology.jar --> change this ot the location of the local maven repo where you installed the storm topology (e.g: /root/.m2/repository/hortonworks/hdp/refapp/trucking/trucking-storm-topology/3.0.0-SNAPSHOT/trucking-storm-topology-3.0.0-SNAPSHOT-shaded.jar)
 )
 6. cd workspace/hdp/reference-apps/iot-trucking-app
 7. mvn clean install -DskipTests=true